-Hibachi is a traditional Japanese style cooking device that is used to cook meat, vegetable, and seafood dishes.
-It is usually a metal hotplate with a container that houses either burning wood or charcoal.
-But just because you don't have one at home doesn't mean that you can't enjoy the same type of flavor using your very own backyard grill.
+A hibachi is a traditional Japanese-style cooking device that is used to cook meat, vegetable, and seafood dishes.
+It is usually a metal hot plate with a container that houses either burning wood or charcoal.
+But just because you don't have one at home doesn't mean that you can't enjoy the same type of flavor.
+All you need is your very own backyard grill.

-This hibachi-style steak recipe starts on the grill and finishes in a delicious soy-ginger sauce, making it a flavorful dinner option.
-Not only does this preparation enhance the flavor of the steak, but it also creates a great dish for entertaining.
-And even though this recipe is not 100 percent traditional for hibachi since you'll be using your grill and not the traditional hotplate, it still provides a great way to have the same deliciously sauced meat in the comfort of your own home.
+This hibachi-style steak recipe starts on the grill and finishes in a delicious flavorful sauce, from the soy sauce and white vinegar to the garlic, ginger, and white pepper.
+A little bit of sugar brings it all together.
+Not only does this preparation enhance the steak, but it also creates a great dish for entertaining that doesn't require a lot of complicated ingredients—you likely have a lot of the sauce components already.
+Although this recipe is not 100 percent traditional for a hibachi because you'll be using your grill and not the hot plate, it still provides a great way to create the same deliciously sauced meat in the comfort of your own home.

-Serve the steak and mushrooms with steamed rice for an easy main.
-While you've got the grill fired up, grill a few fresh vegetables like zucchini, asparagus, or broccoli as a healthy side dish.
+Serve the steak and mushrooms with steamed rice for an easy main course.
+While you've got the grill fired up, add a few fresh vegetables such as zucchini, asparagus, or broccoli as a side dish.